Brandon Hall station: History

 The station retains the name of Brandon Hall, a large hotel built in 1903 just south of the station.
 The hotel was destroyed by fire on April 26, 1946, after housing 400 SPARS during World War II.

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
 Design work for Brandon Hall and seven other C Branch stations was 15% complete by December 2022.
 Designs shown in February 2024 called for Fairbanks Street and Brandon Hall stations to be consolidated into a single station between their present locations.
 Accessible ramps to the north side of Beacon Street would be built at Lancaster Terrace and Mason Path.
 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including the combined station.

-As of June 2024, construction is expected to be complete in fall 2026.
+The MBTA awarded a $41.9 million design-build contract in April 2025.
+Designs shown in February 2026 called for the platforms at Brandon Hall to be widened and rebuilt at their existing locations.
+By March 2026, preliminary construction work was expected to take place in May 2026, followed by main construction from August to December 2026.
+Following a closure of the entire C Branch from August 8-16, 2026, the station will remain closed until October 4, 2026 for reconstruction.